vinayakmishra4/DS-ML-COURSE/README.md

 ## 🧭 Overview

-This repository documents my journey through the **Complete Machine Learning & Data Science Program** by **GeeksforGeeks** — a structured, end-to-end foundation in data science covering spreadsheet-level data handling, Python's core data libraries, and SQL for database querying.
+This repository documents my journey through the **Complete Machine Learning & Data Science Program** by **GeeksforGeeks** — a structured, end-to-end foundation in data science covering spreadsheet-level data handling, Python's core data libraries, SQL for database querying, and business intelligence with Power BI.

-Organized into **3 phases**, each module has its own notebooks, datasets, and dedicated README, backed by real mini-projects that put concepts into practice.
+Organized into **4 phases**, each module has its own notebooks, datasets, and dedicated README, backed by real mini-projects that put concepts into practice.

 <br>